 Advanced Immunoassay Detection Using Microwave Whispering Gallery Mode Resonators

-This study presents a novel immunoassay technique leveraging the high sensitivity of a Whispering Gallery Mode (WGM) silicon resonator illuminated by near-infrared (NIR) light.
-The WGM resonator, integrated with a microstrip transmission line, serves as the primary sensing element for detecting specific antigen-antibody binding events within the NIR spectrum.
-Antigen-antibody complexes are immobilized at the base of a transparent Plexiglas container, through which NIR light from a light-emitting diode passes to illuminate the silicon WGM resonator.
-This interaction modulates the resonator's conductivity and alters the transmission coefficient (S21) at the resonant frequency.
-The observed changes in S21 are directly correlated with antigen-antibody interactions, enabling highly sensitive detection.
-The study demonstrates the effectiveness of this label-free detection method for small molecules, using 25-hydroxyvitamin D3 as a model compound.
-The simplicity, affordability, and portability of this technique highlight its potential for diverse applications, including virus detection and blood analysis for cancer diagnostics.
+This study introduces a novel immunoassay technique that utilizes a microwave Whispering Gallery Mode (WGM) silicon resonator, illuminated by near-infrared (NIR) light, for highly sensitive detection of antigen-antibody interactions.
+The WGM resonator, integrated with a microstrip transmission line, acts as the primary sensing element for detecting specific binding events within the NIR spectrum.
+Antigen-antibody complexes are immobilized at the bottom of a transparent plexiglas container, allowing NIR light from a light-emitting diode (LED) to illuminate the resonator.
+This interaction modifies the resonator’s conductivity and alters the transmission coefficient (S21) at the resonant frequency, with changes in S21 directly linked to antigen-antibody interactions, enabling precise detection.
+The study validates this label-free detection method for small molecules, exemplified by 25-hydroxyvitamin D3 (calcidiol), and emphasizes its simplicity, cost-effectiveness, and portability, indicating its potential applications in virus detection and cancer diagnostics.